 1. Find the Add User To Database section of the page.

-2. Under the User drop-down menu, select your newly created user.
+2. Under the User drop-down menu, select the newly created user.

-3. Choose your newly created database under the Database drop-down menu and click Add.
+3. Choose the newly created database under the Database drop-down menu and click Add.

 5. Click Make Changes to assign privileges to the user.